 Depending on the size, nature and complexity of a Firm, the Board should decide on the frequency of periodic reviews.
-The Commission would not expect periodic reviews to take place any less frequently than every 24 months.
+The Commission would not expect periodic reviews to take place any less frequently than every 24 months and Boards should report to their shareholders that they are comfortable with their Cyber policies, controls and reporting on an annual basis.